 2019 update: Intuit corporation announced retail rate increases for its QuickBooks products.
 The rates in this article are now out-of-date.
 Rates remain the same (for now) for subscriptions contracted through a ProAdvisor but may increase in the future.
 Once a subscription is started, the rate is ‘locked in’ for the life of the account.

-This post explains my new standardized pricing for my QuickBooks services starting at $20 or $50 per month.
+This post explains my new standardized pricing for my QuickBooks Online services based on the underlying subscriptions starting at $20 or $50 per month.